leanprover/lean4/doc/monads/functors.md

 and several more complicated laws.

 Understanding abstract mathematical structures is a little tricky for most people.
 So it helps to start with a simpler idea like functors before we try to understand monads.
-Ultimately it is pretty cool that the world of mathematical Category Theory has been able to enrich the world of programming.